OUCompilers/cs4100-sp22/pe-rustlings.md

 https://github.com/rust-lang/rustlings

 Solve at least 10 of them.
-Submit the output of command "rustlings list | grep Done" or screenshots like the following to Blackboard.
+Submit the output of command "rustlings list | grep -i done" or screenshots like the following to Blackboard.

 ![](https://imgur.com/m3QcO6e.png)